Works

 2024 - present

-‘Solaria’ is an ongoing body of work, made in collaboration with the sun, ocean, seasalt and algae.
-Abstract works, that exist between art and science, photography and painting.
+‘Solaria’ is an ongoing body of work, between art and science, photography and painting.
+Made in collaboration with the sun, sea, salt and algae.

-Each is created in direct sunlight over many hours or days using these ancient entities (seasalt being one of the oldest things on our planet) and an antiquated photographic solution.
+Each is created in direct sunlight over many hours/ days using these ancient entities (sea salt being one of the oldest things on our planet), an antiquated photographic solution, and antique or recycled papers embedded with stories, memories and histories of their own.
+Each is its own micro universe.

 A large, crumpled piece of gray fabric or plastic with blue stains, partially covering a small stone on a rugged, grassy hillside with rocks and sparse vegetation.